 We dedicate ourselves to fostering in our students personal resourcefulness and integrity, a sense of social responsibility, and a lifelong appreciation of learning through an innovative, socially and emotionally supportive, and academically challenging program.
 Our pedagogical and curricular philosophies embrace multicultural perspectives, which challenge educators and learners to examine their preconceived notions of race, gender, ethnicity, class, ability, religion, and sexual orientation.
 A committed faculty and administration strive to create a school that will stand as a model for what K-8 education can be, and serve as a genuine and enduring partnership between Columbia and its neighbors.

 Our unique connection to Columbia University influences everything from our high academic standards to the spirit of inquiry that fills our classrooms.
-In the past ten years, The School’s faculty, in collaboration with Columbia faculty and graduate students, has created a wide variety of learning opportunities for students.
-The efforts range from field trips and class visits to ongoing collaborations that are shaping The School’s curriculum.
-For example, faculty from Columbia’s School of Public Health are pivotal members of The School’s Gender and Sexuality Education committee.
-The School’s science faculty and Columbia’s chemistry department have joined to create a winter holiday science lecture and hands-on demonstration open to families from The School and all families involved with Columbia.
-We intend to continue seeking opportunities for mutually beneficial relationships between Columbia University faculty and students and faculty at The School.
+The School’s faculty, in collaboration with Columbia faculty and graduate students, has created a wide variety of learning opportunities for students.
+The efforts range from field trips and class visits to ongoing collaborations that are shaping The School’s curriculum; for example, faculty from Columbia’s School of Public Health are pivotal members of The School’s Gender and Sexuality Education committee.
+We are always seeking opportunities for mutually beneficial relationships between Columbia University faculty and students and faculty at The School.

 Head of School